 Only three studies included participants with disabilities.
 Soekadar et al. (2015) tested the system with one participant with flaccid hand paralysis, a 34 year-old male.
-The study reported that he was able to control a robotic hand via MI, even though his accuracy was slightly lower than the average of the other healthy participants (76.03% compared to 80.65%).
+The study reported that he was able to control a robotic hand via motor imagery (MI), even though his accuracy was slightly lower than the average of the other neurotypical participants (76.03% compared to 80.65%).
 Brennan et al. (2020) included 14 participants with brain injury (although only nine completed the hBCI trials) with an average age range of 41.6±13.9 years.
 Participants underwent trials with both an SSVEP BCI and an SSVEP-Eye Tracker hBCI for comparison.
 The hBCI trials had higher accuracy than the BCI, with 99.14% compared to 80.26%.
-Participants with brain injury only did one session of experiments, while healthy participants did two.
+Participants with brain injury only did one session of experiments, while neurotypical participants did two.
 Nann et al. (2020) had four participants with tetraplegia, average ages of 51.8±15.2.
-The study tested an EEG-BCI and an hBCI combining EEG with HOV, increasing the accuracy from 58.68 ± 10.62% to 81.25 ± 5.84%.
+The study tested an EEG-BCI and an hBCI combining EEG with horizontal oculoversion, increasing the accuracy from 58.68 ± 10.62% to 81.25 ± 5.84%.
 All participants with tetraplegia rated the system as user-friendly and reliable.

 The average population size was 11±5.27 participants, ranging from 1 to 30 participants.
 The most common population size was ten participants (21.3%), followed by eleven participants (10.6%), as seen in Figure N.